Capcom Coin-Op

-Capcom Coin-Op was a pinball manufacturer, a wholly owned subsidiary of Capcom USA, which was founded in June 1995 and closed in December 1996.
+Capcom Coin-Op, Inc. was a wholly owned subsidiary of Capcom USA that manufactured arcade and pinball machines.
+It was founded in June 1995 and closed in March 2004.
 It developed and sold pinball and arcade game machines and converted games for the US market.
-Based in Sunnyvale, California and Arlington Heights, Illinois, the company developed eight pinball machines over the course of its short existence, though only four ever made it to release.
+Based in Sunnyvale, California, and Arlington Heights, Illinois, the company developed eight pinball machines over the course of its short existence, though only four ever made it to release.

 Formation

 The beginnings of Capcom Coin-Op start in 1993.
 Capcom of Japan and Capcom USA joined with Romstar to form Game Star (a.k.a.
 GameStar Inc.).
 Capcom of Japan and Capcom USA staked the company at 60% and 10%, respectively, with Romstar providing the remaining 30%.
 A factory was set up in Arlington Heights, Illinois.
 Capcom wanted to recruit top talent for their new subsidiary so they went about headhunting experienced personnel.
 Mark Ritchie and Python Anghelo were two notable acquisitions, both poached from competitor Williams Electronics.
 This resulted in a lawsuit by Williams to keep Ritchie from designing games in line with the non-compete clause of his original Williams contract.
-By April of 1994 the first product would be released; Goofy Hoops.
+By April 1994 the first product would be released; Goofy Hoops.
 A basketball themed ticket redemption game, it was released under the Romstar name but used Gamestar/Capcom hardware, with art by Python Anghelo.